tech calculator

 How it works

-You enter the approximate wattage for your CPU, GPU, and all other components combined (motherboard, drives, fans, RAM, etc.).
+You enter the approximate wattage for your CPU, GPU, and all other components combined (motherboard, drives, fans, RAM, pumps, USB devices, and RGB controllers).

 The calculator sums these numbers to estimate your base system load at or near full utilization: Base load = CPU watts + GPU watts + Other watts.

-You then choose a headroom percentage, which is extra capacity added on top of the base load to cover transient spikes, PSU aging, and possible future upgrades.
+You then choose a headroom percentage, which is extra capacity added on top of the base load to cover transient spikes, PSU aging, warmer operating conditions, and future upgrades.

 The recommended PSU wattage is calculated as Base load × (1 + Headroom % ÷ 100).
 For example, a 25% headroom factor means multiplying by 1.25.

-In practice, you then round the result up to the next common PSU size (for example, 650 W, 750 W, or 850 W) from a reputable brand with a good efficiency rating.
+In practice, you then round the result up to the next common PSU size, such as 650 W, 750 W, or 850 W, while also checking connector support, PSU form factor, and build quality.

 Formula